itzmun2811/next-js-project/README.md

-# 🌸 AromaLuxe - A Perfume Collection Wwebsite
+# 🌸 AromaLuxe - A Perfume Collection Website

 A **Next.js 15** project where users can explore perfumes, view details, and contribute to the collection by adding their own preferred perfumes.
 Built with **NextAuth.js** for secure authentication and **MongoDB** for reliable data storage.